streamlit/docs/content/api/text.md

 ---
-title: Display text
+title: Text elements
-category: Reference Guides / API Reference
+slug: /reference-guides/api-reference/text
 ---

-# Display text
+# Text elements

 Streamlit apps usually start with a call to `st.title` to set the app's title.
 After that, there are 2 heading levels you can use: